 - Bad or outdated drivers

 IPCONFIG.exe gets it network configuration data from network devices like WLAN, LAN and even your Bluetooth card.
 It can then alter these configurations and return them to your network cards.
 In case you have bad network drivers, your devices will keep returning erroneous data or no data at all.
 This will force IPCONFIG to keep on trying until it is successful.

 - Virus attack or malware

-If a virus gets embedded in your IPCONFIG.exe file, it might run the file indefinitely with the aim of collecting data on your IP configuration.
-Malware that is usually in form of shareware and freeware can also run the IPCONFIG executable frequently for the same purpose of collecting your IP configuration data.
-This kind of data is usually sent over the internet by these viruses and malware to their makers.
-This will leave you vulnerable to hacks.
+If a virus becomes embedded in your IPCONFIG.exe file, it might run the file indefinitely with the aim of collecting data on your IP configuration.
+Malware usually takes the form of shareware and freeware, and can also run the IPCONFIG executable frequently for the same purpose of collecting your IP configuration data.
+This type of data is typically sent over the internet by these viruses and malware to their creators, leaving you vulnerable to hacks.

-Some viruses might imitate the name of IPCONFIG.exe as their title.
-They will throw pop-ups in order to get you to click on them in order to spread the virus or give them permissions to your system.
+Some viruses might impersonate the name of IPCONFIG.exe as their title.
+They will generate pop-ups to entice you to click on them, thereby spreading the virus or granting them access to your system.

 If your system has been infected, most antivirus programs will identify IPCONFIG.exe as malware – for instance Kaspersky identifies it as HEUR:Trojan.Win32.Generic, and McAfee identifies it as RDN/Generic.dx!d2r.

-If your antivirus has scanned your system and not found any malware or virus and your drivers are up to date, then it probably means that you are missing some windows files or some files are corrupted.
-This could have been after an update or quarantine after a system scan or even a hard disk failure.
+If your antivirus has scanned your system and has not found any malware or viruses, and your drivers are up to date, then it probably means that you are missing some Windows files or some files are corrupted.
+This could have occurred after an update or quarantine following a system scan, or even due to a hard disk failure.